Julia-1439/battleship/README.md

 - user experience

 Room for improvement:
+- more conscious effort in writing pure functions
+- using mocking to test the form inputs
 - simplicity: not using pubsub or custom events. loose coupling is <em>not always</em> good as it can make things harder to read and follow.
 - probably don't need so many safeguards within the game-control module (e.g. playTurn relies on a 'turn' variable). let the safeguards be defined by how the DOM presents interactions to the user.
 - not be lazy with tests: mid-way through got lazy. would have diagnosed a bug quicker if I thought of a smarter way to test randomized ships.